splitbee/notion-api-worker/README.md

 All public pages can be accessed without authorization.
 If you want to fetch private pages there are two options.

 - The recommended way is to host your own worker with the `NOTION_TOKEN` environment variable set.
 You can find more information in the [Cloudflare Workers documentation](https://developers.cloudflare.com/workers/reference/apis/environment-variables/).
-- Alternatively you can set the `Authorization: Bearer <NOTION_TOKEN>` header to authorize your requests.
+This is what we currently do.

 ### Receiving the token